-The law intends to expand retirement savings, noted Paul DeLauro, manager of wealth planning for City National Bank.
+The law intends to expand retirement savings, noted Alan Wolberg, manager of wealth planning for City National Bank.
 It has important applications for business owners, part-time workers, those with student-loan debt, graduate students, seniors and their heirs.

 Here's what you need to know:

 The SECURE Act brings important changes for those at retirement age.

 Before the new law, individuals had to take required minimum distributions, or RMDs, from most kinds of retirement accounts starting in the year they turned 70 ½ .

 Now, those who turn 70 ½ after Jan.
 1, 2020 won't have to take the required minimum distribution until the calendar year in which they turn 72.
 This change is less crucial for those who need to live on their retirement savings, but it can be beneficial to individuals of means who prefer to wait longer before drawing down their retirement savings.

 The act also allows older workers to keep making contributions to a traditional IRA after age 70½, a departure from the prior law.
 This benefits those earning income who want to keep contributing to a tax-deferred IRA and don't need to tap into their retirement savings.

 Previously, those who inherited an IRA could take the rest of their lives to draw down the account through a "stretch IRA" strategy, which allowed them to spread out the tax bills on their inheritance.

 The new law restricts the use of this strategy to spouses, children younger than 18, disabled or chronically ill individuals, or those no more than 10 years younger than the person who bequeathed them the account.